 3. MEASUREMENT METHODS

-The sky brightness measurements done by Wolfgang Strickling and opened up for me by his courtesy led me to take a detailed insight into this phenomena.
+The sky brightness measurements done by Wolfgang Strickling and opened up for me by his courtesy led me to take a detailed insight into this phenomenon.
 Some of the general information is available on his website.
-Thankfully I got much detailed .csv data to further proceeds.
+Thankfully I got much detailed .csv data to further proceed.

 – The totality period difference on this distance (around 5 sec) has been omitted.

-– Weather conditions (mainly aerosols concentration) changes between these 2 places has been also omitted.
+– Weather conditions (mainly aerosols concentration) changes between these 2 places have been also omitted.

-– The solar position on the sky (53 deg for us and around 51,5 deg altitude with azimuth accordingly 141 and 139) has been also neglected.
+– The solar position in the sky (53 deg for us and around 51,5 deg altitude with azimuth accordingly 141 and 139) has been also neglected.

 Despite the important omissions, that had to come through these results I came to very detailed Conclusions.